tinychainorg/tinychain/readme.md

     - [ ] 4.
 Recompute the state.
     - [ ] 5.
 Begin the miner, begin ingesting blocks and transactions.
 - [ ] implement node state API's
-- [ ] implement the temporary block header cache, tx cache for when we receive stuff from network
 - [ ] implement tokenomics module
     - [ ] pure function given the current block, return the coinbase reward.
 - [ ] implement mempool